SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 $$ M V = Q P $$

 On the left we have money supply $M$ and velocity of money $V$.
-Here $V$ is just the rate at which money circulates.
+Here $V$ is just the rate at which money circulates (sales per \$1 per year).
 You can take a single dollar and circulate it very fast, passing it from buyer to seller who becomes the next buyer, then to seller to buyer... rapidly enough that a single dollar bill can sustain an entire (small-ish) economic system.
-In practice people like to save 80% of their income, so to circulate money to drive commerce, a supply of currency that grows is more typical than making the velocity of circulation more rapid.
+In practice people like to save on average 80% or thereabouts of their income, if they can, so to circulate money to drive commerce, a supply of currency that grows is more typical than making the velocity of circulation more rapid.

 On the left-hand side of the above equation we have *quantity* of goods $Q$ and *price level* $P$.
 More exactly, $Q$ is the amount of output that gets sold each year.
 If the time period is a year, then $P$ is the average price level over the year (it does fluctuate).

 It is an identity that $MV$ must equal $QP$.
 It follows from definitions of these four quantities.